RULES AND REGULATIONS

 - Lap Dog – under 16 inches (40.6 cm)

-- Medallions or ribbons will be awarded for top four placements in Division Finals.
-No awards will be handed out for placement within each round with the exception of young handlers.
-During qualifying rounds, we will give awards for the following:
+- Medallions or ribbons will be awarded for top three placements in Division Finals.
+No awards will be handed out for placement within each round, we will give awards for the following:

 - First time jump in Go-Fetch, Go-Long, Go-High